kangah-codes/to-do/README.md

 # notes
 Linux users use sudo apt-get install python3-tk to install tkinter

-This version of the program has been tested only in Ubuntu After testing on a Windows platform, it has proven to be buggy
+# issues
+Bug with the List casuing it to display twice

-Still working to clean it up for Windows
+Still working to clean it up for

+# fixes
+Fixed ListBox Bug